BBC’s Martin Bashir used ‘deceitful’ methods to land Diana interview, investigation finds

 TV interviewer says he ‘deeply regrets’ using fake bank statements to help secure interview

-An investigation into how the BBC and Martin Bashir landed the Panorama interview with Diana has concluded that the journalist was “deceitful” in his dealings with the princess.
+Martin Bashir used “deceitful behaviour” and broke BBC guidelines to help secure his Panorama interview with Princess Diana, an official inquiry has concluded.

-Lord Dyson’s probe concluded that the TV journalist was in “serious breach” of BBC guidelines by using fake bank statements to help set up the 1995 face-to-face interview.
+Lord Dyson’s probe concluded that the TV journalist was in “serious breach” of BBC rules by using fake bank statements to help gain the trust of Diana’s brother Earl Spencer and set up the 1995 interview.

-In response to Lord Dyson’s findings, Mr Bashir apologised, saying the faking of bank statements was “an action I deeply regret” – but added he felt it had “no bearing whatsoever on the personal choice by Princess Diana to take part”.
+In response to the findings, Mr Bashir apologised and said the faking of bank statements was “an action I deeply regret” – but added he felt it had “no bearing whatsoever on the personal choice by Princess Diana to take part”.

-The inquiry also found that the BBC “fell short of high standards of integrity and transparency which are its hallmark” over the explosive interview.
+The inquiry also found the BBC “fell short of high standards of integrity and transparency which are its hallmark” over the interview.

-Former director-general Lord Hall has said he accepts the BBC’s 1996 internal inquiry into how Panorama secured its interview “fell well short of what was required” and he was “wrong to give Martin Bashir the benefit of the doubt”.

 Lord Dyson was appointed by the broadcaster last year to look into the circumstances surrounding the interview – which featured Diana saying: “Well, there were three of us in this marriage, so it was a bit crowded.”